evidentlyai/evidently/README.md

 ### Regression Performance Report
 We evaluate the quality of a regression model and compare it to past performance.
 To run this report, you need to have both target and prediction columns available.

 You can also run this report if you have only one `DataFrame`.
-In this case, pass is as reference_data.
+In this case, pass it as reference_data.

 To evaluate the regression model quality we calculate Mean Error (ME), Mean Absolute Error (MAE) and Mean Absolute Percentage Error (MAPE) metrics.
 To support the model performance analysis, we generate interactive visualizations:
 - Predicted vs Actual values scatter plot